Curated with aloha by

 finishing.com - Pine Beach, New Jersey

-P.S. (added several years later) -- Readers: Enjoy this very long discussion, but you won't find brands compared.
-Over time it led to shills posting with fictitious names, bashing other brands while posing as satisfied customers of their own brand :-)
+Ed. update several years later -- Readers: Enjoy this discussion, but you won't find brands compared.
+Over time it became a race to the bottom with shills bashing other brands while posing as satisfied customers of their own brand -- the IP address of the 'satisfied customer' being the same as the website of the product being praised :-)

-We had to go back and purge the brand names; for brand-to-brand comparisons look to AAA, Consumer Reports, or some other independent testing service.
+We had to go back and purge all the brand names and sourcing suggestions.
+For brand-to-brand comparisons look to AAA, Consumer Reports, BBBs, or friends & neighbors.
 Sorry.

 !
 I would like to point out that Teflon coatings are done in cars (at least that's what dealers claim) in India.
 I checked out the Dupont site and found 2 links who offer such services in North America: